cloud-gov/cg-site/content/overview/overview.md

 ### Compliance

 cloud.gov was designed with **FISMA compliance** in mind. cloud.gov is currently designated as FedRAMP Ready, and the **FedRAMP Moderate** JAB P-ATO assessment process is underway.
 The vast majority of FISMA Moderate controls are managed for you.
-The included compliance toolkit provides assistance with generating compliance documentation, so that even small agency teams can have a quick path to ATO.

 ### Free Sandbox Accounts